postboy/ngrad/README.md

-# Kaliningrad
+# ngrad

 A simple roguelike not-quite game.
-Go for a walk in Russian city of Kaliningrad, located in the heart of Europe!
+Go for a walk through the city streets!

-## Usage
+## Building

 Requires Leiningen.